 3. All my faith means nothing.
-If I have all faith, so as to remove mountains, but have not love, I am nothing (13:2b-c).
+And though I have all faith, so that I could remove mountains, and have not charity, I am nothing (13:2b-c).
 If we do not love, our faith means nothing to God or anyone else.
+Being a

-Being a Christian is much more than what we believe, it also includes how we behave.
+Christian is much more than what we believe, it also includes how we behave.
 The real issue is not only what we believe about Jesus, but also what difference He has made in our lives and our relationships.
 How does Galatians 5:6b express this biblical truth?

 4. All my sacrifices are nullified.
-If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing (13:3).
+And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing (13:3).
 One man said, "I have worked hard all my life to give my wife a new house, a nice car, and clothes, but now she wants to divorce me."
 Why?
 Without love, it is all nullified.